 The present Checkoff rate is .40 percent of the market value of each hog, or 40 cents per $100 of value.
-Iowa, the largest pork producing state in the nation, with nearly 30 million hogs produced annually, contributes 25 percent of the nation's pork supply.
-As expected, Iowa generates about one-fourth of all Checkoff revenue in the United States.
+Iowa, the largest pork producing state in the nation, with nearly 30 million hogs produced annually, contributes 31 percent of the nation's pork supply and generates nearly one third of all Checkoff revenue in the United States.

-IPPA receives 16.5 percent of all Checkoff money collected on sales of hogs in the state.
-The other 83.5 percent of the funds are invested in national programs developed by the National Pork Board.
+IPPA receives 16.5 percent of all Checkoff money collected on sales of hogs originating from Iowa.
+The remaining 83.5 percent of the funds collected from Iowa hog sales are invested in national programs developed by the National Pork Board.

 How are Pork Checkoff programs planned by IPPA?